-New and currently enrolled students have several registration options if they choose to register early for the upcoming semester.
+Students have several registration options if they choose to register early for the upcoming semester.
 Early registration will permit students to have first choice of courses and class times.
 Payment of the appropriate College fees will hold these classes until full payment is made no later than three weeks before the start of classes.
 Fees are not refundable.
 Delaying registration until the beginning of the semester may result in desired classes and times being unavailable.

-Before new, readmit or transfer students register for classes, they must be advised by an academic advisor or counselor.
+It is strongly encouraged that students be advised by an academic advisor or counselor.
 In addition, students must be in full compliance with all other College policies and requirements.